Linda Ronstadt: Selected career achievements

 Ronstadt's album sales have not been certified since 2001.
 At that time, Ronstadt's U.S. album sales were certified by the Recording Industry Association of America at over 30 million albums sold; however, Peter Asher, her former producer and manager, placed her total U.S. album sales at over 45 million.
 Likewise, her worldwide albums sales are in excess of 100 million albums sold, according to the former president of Warner Bros.
 Records, Joe Smith, now a jury member of the Hit Parade Hall of Fame.
 Her RIAA certification (audits paid for by record companies or artists for promotion) tally as of 2001 totaled 19 Gold, 14 Platinum and 7 Multi-Platinum albums.
 She was the first female in music history to score three consecutive platinum albums and ultimately racked up a total of eight consecutive platinum albums.
 Her album Living in the USA was the first album by any recording artist in U.S. music history to ship double platinum (over two million advanced copies).
 Her first Latin release, the all-Spanish 1987 album Canciones De Mi Padre, stands as the best-selling non-English-language album in American music history.
 As of 2013, it had sold over 21/2 million U.S. copies.

-Ronstadt has served as producer on albums from various musicians that include her cousin, David Lindley, Aaron Neville and singer-songwriter Jimmy Webb.
+Ronstadt has served as producer on albums from various musicians that include her distant cousin David Lindley, Aaron Neville, and singer-songwriter Jimmy Webb.
 She produced Cristal – Glass Music Through the Ages, an album of classical music using glass instruments with Dennis James, where she sang on several of the arrangements.
 In 1999, Ronstadt also produced the Grammy Award-winning Trio II.
 She has received a total of 27 Grammy Award nominations in various fields that include rock, country, pop and Tropical Latin, and has won 11 Grammy Awards in the categories of Pop, Country, Tropical Latin, Musical Album for Children and Mexican-American.
 In 2016, Ronstadt was again honored by the National Academy of Recording Arts and Sciences with the Lifetime Achievement Grammy.

 She was the first female solo artist to have two Top 5 singles simultaneously on Billboard magazine's Hot 100: "Blue Bayou" and "It's So Easy".
 By December of that year, both "Blue Bayou" and "It's So Easy" had climbed into Billboard's Top 5 and remained there for the month's last four weeks.
 In 1999, Ronstadt ranked number 21 in VH1's 100 Greatest Women of Rock & Roll.
 Three years later, she ranked number 40 in CMT's 40 Greatest Women in Country Music.
+In 2023, Rolling Stone ranked Ronstadt at No. 47 on their list of the 200 Greatest Singers of All Time.